mstocco/mariostoc.co/content/traininglog/20220612-ironman2022-11weeksout.md

 I had a good sleep.
 Found what feels like a running niggle in my left calf...

 I attempted Option A and completed 6 of 8 three minute reps.
-The toe was uncomfortable for the first 6 minutes of walking but got better soon after that.
-Same applied for the first three minute jog; uncomfortable to start and then felt better.
-2, 3 and 4 were tolerable but on the fifth rep, I was getting the message to stop.
+The toe was uncomfortable for the first 6 minutes of walking but got better soon after.
+Same applied for the first 3 minute jog; uncomfortable to start, then felt better.
+2, 3 and 4 were tolerable but on the fifth, I was getting the message to stop.
 I went one more before walking home.

 <!---->
 ## FRIDAY JUN 17